A new, interest-free way to finance your education that’s based on your own future success.

 First, when you participate in this program, we will strive to make you the most marketable and prepared future employee you can be through whichever of our 50+ programs you choose to pursue.
 Then, throughout your education at Clarkson, you will receive support from critical staff in the Career Center, Student Success Center and other campus offices.
 Upon graduation, we will continue to support you as you forge a path to the corner office, and you will make interest-free payments back to Clarkson based on a percentage of your salary.

 For those who are less interested in climbing the corporate ladder and more interested in starting their own business, Clarkson has been offering a similar option for young entrepreneurs since 2012.
 Students in the Young Entrepreneurs and Innovators Program attend without paying tuition, thanks to a combination of merit-based aid and a purchase by Clarkson of equity in their firms at fair market value.
+The application period for the 2018-2019 school year is now closed.

 How Does It Work?